GallowayLabMIT/protocols/docs/protocols/cloning/ligation_assembly.rst

 Multiple oligos with compatible sticky ends can be assembled to create longer fragments for insertion.
 In this case, add 1 uL of each set of oligos while maintaining the total volume of 10 uL.

-4. Incubate at room temperature overnight for best efficiency.
+4. Incubate at 16 C for one hour or at room temperature overnight for best efficiency.
 5. :doc:`Transform competent cells <transformation>` with 5 uL of the ligation product.

 .. note::